Family and Friends

 I’ve been offered a small amount of methadone by a methadone patient at the pharmacy.
 This can’t hurt — I know I need 80 mg and I’m only at 45 mg, right?

 Above all, don’t take any extra methadone.
 It’s probably safe for your friend, but could be lethal for you.
 You took 80 mg once and were okay.
 If you had taken 80 mg every day for three or four days, you might have died.
-Remember, it takes five days for a certain dose to build up in your blood.
+Remember, it takes five days for a particular dose to build up in your blood.

 I’m receiving take-home doses.
 Is it safe to give a small amount of methadone occasionally to a friend who’s not on methadone treatment when he goes into withdrawal?

 No it isn’t safe, because your friend is not tolerant to methadone.
 A dose that is just right for you could be fatal for your friend.
 You are legally responsible for any bad outcome which could include a charge of manslaughter.
+Your carry contract specifies that you will lose all carries if you sell or share your opiate replacement therapy.

 I have been advised that I may have received an overdose but I feel fine.
 Do I really have to go to the hospital?